vgene/riscv-isa-simulator/README.md

 STEP1:
   make

-STEP2:
+STEP2a:
   ./riscv-simulator
+  and then input ELF path

+STEP2a:
+  ./riscv-simulator PATH_TO_ELF

 STEP3:
-  input ELF path

-STEP4:
   wait for result(including cache statistics)